jareena54/Portflio/README.md

 # Portflio
 # My Portfolio

 Welcome to my personal portfolio!
-I'm [Your Name], a dedicated web developer passionate about creating interactive and visually appealing websites.
+I'm Shaik Jareena a dedicated web developer passionate about creating interactive and visually appealing websites.
 This repository houses the source code for my portfolio website, where I showcase a collection of projects that highlight my skills and experiences.

 ## About Me